 Using genes inserted into two types of human cells, fibroblasts and glia cells, researchers showed that it is possible to reprogram other cells to become nerve cells directly in the brain.

-The field of cell therapy, which aims to form new cells in the body in order to cure disease, has taken another important step in the development towards new treatments.
+The field of cell therapy, which aims to form new cells in the body in order to cure disease, has taken another important step in the development of new treatments.
 A new report from researchers at Lund University in Sweden shows that it is possible to reprogram other cells to become nerve cells, directly in the brain.

 Two years ago, researchers in Lund were the first in the world to reprogram human skin cells, known as fibroblasts, to dopamine-producing nerve cells – without taking a detour via the stem cell stage.
 The research group has now gone a step further and shown that it is possible to reprogram both skin cells and support cells directly to nerve cells, in place in the brain.

-“The findings are the first important evidence that it is possible to reprogram other cells to become nerve cells inside the brain”, said Malin Parmar, research group leader and Reader in Neurobiology.
+“The findings are the first important evidence that it is possible to reprogram other cells to become nerve cells inside the brain,” said Malin Parmar, research group leader and Reader in Neurobiology.

 The researchers used genes designed to be activated or deactivated using a drug.
 The genes were inserted into two types of human cells: fibroblasts and glia cells – support cells that are naturally present in the brain.
 Once the researchers had transplanted the cells into the brains of rats, the genes were activated using a drug in the animals’ drinking water.
 The cells then began their transformation into nerve cells.